shaks94/CarND-Behavioral-Cloning-P3/README.md

 #### 1. An appropriate model architecture has been employed

-My initial approach was to use [LeNet](http://yann.lecun.com/exdb/lenet/), but it was hard to have the car inside the street with three epochs (this model could be found [here](clone.py#L81-L94)).
-After this, I decided to try the [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model, and the car drove the complete first track after just three training epochs (this model could be found [here](model.py#L108-L123)).
+My initial approach was to use [LeNet](http://yann.lecun.com/exdb/lenet/), but it was hard to have the car inside the street with three epochs.
+After this, I decided to try the [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model, and the car drove the complete first track after just three training epochs.

 A model summary is as follows: